Quantum Electrodynamics vacuum polarization solver

 The Fourier spectra obtained in these two setups show that the harmonics generated in either case are distinct, thus allowing to clearly distinguish both cases.
 Future work will include the analytical study of the relative intensity and spectral width of the generated harmonics and their possible relation with other beam parameters.
 Namely, it is of great interest to understand how the production of these higher harmonics from vacuum may be optimized in terms of the duration of the pulses as these results can provide signatures of experimental relevance.
-A future setup to explore will also include the interaction of two laser beams at an arbitrary angle $0 < \theta < \frac{\pi}{2} $ radians in order to model realistic experimental conditions.
-If this angular dependence of the interaction is well understood, one could in principle determine how well aligned two ultra-intense beams are by looking at the Fourier spectrum after a vacuum interaction.
-Finally, the theoretical predictions, made in the case of two intense focused beams overlapping, on photon merging/splitting by Gies {\it et al.} \cite{Gies} and four wave mixing by King and Keitel \cite{King-Keitel} could also be verified with an extension of this present code in 3D dimensions, which is computational very demanding but still feasible.
+A future setup to explore will also include the interaction of two laser beams at an arbitrary angle $0 < \theta < \frac{\pi}{2}$ to model realistic experimental conditions.
+If this angular dependence of the interaction is well understood, one could in principle determine how well aligned two ultra-intense beams are by examinating at the Fourier spectrum after a vacuum interaction.
+Finally, the theoretical predictions, made in the case of two intense focused beams overlapping, on photon merging/splitting \cite{Gies} and four wave mixing \cite{King-Keitel} could also be verified with an extension of this present code in 3D dimensions, which is computational very demanding but still feasible.
 A straightforward extension to the code could also be the addition of higher order terms in the Euler Heisenberg Lagrangian.
 This would allow us to explore the shock formation and asymptotic field generated via six-, eight- or higher wave mixing processes \cite{domenech,King1}.